Robert-van-Engelen/Forth500/manual.md

 Return stack effects are prefixed with `R:`.
 For example:

 `>R` ( _x_ -- ; R: -- _x_ )
+`R>` ( R: _x_ -- ; -- _x_ )

-This word moves _x_ from the stack to the so-called "return stack".
+The word `>R` ("to r") moves _x_ from the stack to the so-called "return stack".
+The word `R>` ("r from") moves _x_ from the return stack to the stack.
 The return stack is used to keep return addresses of words executed and to store temporary values.
 When using the return stack to store values temporarily in your code, it is very important to keep the return stack balanced.
 This prevents words from returning to an incorrect return address and crashing the system.

 ## Stack manipulation